Vintage Japanese Sosaku Kokeshi by Murakami, Ken-Ichi

 Artisan | Woodworker: Murakami, Kenichi | 1929-

 A multi-award winner, Murakami-san was born in Yamagata City.
-Though his family were well-known woodcraftsmen, Kenichi studied oil painting in the early 1940s, but began training and creating Sosaku Kokeshi by 1946.
-He primarily creates dolls with minimal decoration, with an emphasis on a variety of woodworking techniques.
-He is a multi-prize winning artist including the coveted Prime Minister Award.
+Though his family were well-known wood craftsmen, Kenichi studied oil painting in the early 1940s, but began training and creating Sosaku Kokeshi by 1946.
+Since 1962, his dolls have received many top prizes including the coveted Prime Minister Award.
+In 1976, his dolls were exhibited in West Germany and the United States.
+Today, he operates several galleries in Yamagata Prefecture, including a gallery at the Ginza Matsuzakaya.

 Collector's note – descriptive qualities, standard characteristics & ornamentation styles:

-This artist loved to capture the innocence of a young child.
-Murakami-san prided himself on producing wonderful, textural pieces created by deep carving and horizontal cut lines to suggest and reinforce the subject.
-His dolls could be painted, like illustrating the yukata, or left unornamented using simple lines to suggest the use of a snow coat, (Mino) during the winter season.
+He primarily creates dolls with minimal decoration, with an emphasis on a variety of woodworking techniques.
+Kenichi loved to capture the innocence of a young child and prided himself on producing wonderful, textural pieces created by deep carving and horizontal cut lines to suggest and reinforce the subject.
+His dolls are seen painted, like illustrating the yukata, or left un-ornamented using simple lines to suggest the use of a snow coat, (Mino) during the winter season.
 Sumi’-e was often employed to capture the spirit of the subject.